Mridangam is the most

 the instrument is made of jackwood shell and the layers of skin on the two heads are

-secure by means of a long un-tanned leather strap.
+secured by means of a long un-tanned leather strap.
 The right head is called the

 Valan-thalai and the left one is called the Thoppi.
 Unlike most of the other instruments,